MultiX-Amsterdam/data-science-book-uva-2023/docs/home.md

 This course has 8 weeks in total.
 Among them, weeks 4 and 8 will be used for mid-term and final exams.
 Except weeks 4 and 8, each week has two lectures (hoorcollege) and a practical session (werkcollege).
 Week 4 has only one lecture for discussing the mid-term exam (no practical sessions).
 Week 8 only has the final exam (no lectures nor practical sessions).
 Below is the outline of weekly activities:

 - Week 1
-  - Lecture 1: Introduce the course and explain why data science is important
+  - Lecture 1: Introduce the course and explain why data science is important using examples
-  - Lecture 2: Explain general data science pipelines and recap techniques
+  - Lecture 2: Recap general data science pipelines and techniques (e.g., basic statistics, basic machine learning concepts)
   - Practical Session: Structured Data Processing Module
 - Week 2
   - Lecture 3 & 4: Explain the pipeline of processing structured data (e.g., sensor measurements, citizen reported smell ratings)